-If you would like to make a donation please fill out the form below or click here for a printable form that can be mailed in with the donation.
+If you would like to make a donation please click here for a printable form that can be mailed in with the donation.
 Please make checks payable to District #203 Orangeville Education Foundation.

 Mail to: District #203 Orangeville Education Foundation

 201 S Orange St